nathanbuchar/atom-one-dark-terminal/README.md

 # Atom One Dark theme for Terminal
 A theme for Terminal and iTerm that mimics the native [One Dark Theme](https://atom.io/themes/one-dark-syntax) made by the Atom team.
+Slight color changes were made between One Dark versions 0.4.0 and 0.5.0; both of these are supported.

-## Screenshots
+## 0.4.0 Screenshots

 ![Screenshot](https://raw.githubusercontent.com/nathanbuchar/one-dark-terminal/master/screenshots/one-dark-1.jpg)